Stochastic Mean-field Theory for Conditional Spin Squeezing by Homodyne Probing of Atom-Cavity Photon Dressed States

-In Fig.~\ref{fig:verif}, we demonstrate the system dynamics during the whole procedure as mentioned above.
-Fig.~\ref{fig:verif}(a) and (b) show the dynamics of the collective spin vector components and their uncertainty.
-We see that after the first microwave pulse, the collective spin vector rotates around the x-axis and becomes parallel with the y-axis, and acquires equal uncertainty along the z-axis and the equatorial plane.
-During the remaining two microwave pulses, the collective spin vector is rotated by $180$ degree while its uncertainty is identical before and after the pulses.
-During the laser pulses, the collective spin vector rotates in the equatorial plane, the uncertainty reduces for the vector projection along the z-axis, but increases for the vector projection in the equatorial plane.
-Note that the vector projection along the z-axis reduces also slightly during the application of the laser pulses.
-Figure \ref{fig:verif}(c) shows that the spin squeezing parameter reduces during the application of laser pulses due to the QND measurement, but shows a pulse during the microwave pulses due to the rotation of the collective spin vector.
+In Fig. 4 of the main text, we simulate the protocol implemented in experiment~\cite{ZChen}, demonstrating the evolution of the spin squeezing parameter and photocurrent.
+In the following, we present additional data on the dynamics of collective spin components and their uncertainties (Fig.~\ref{fig:experment}).
+We apply first a microwave $\pi/2$-pulse to prepare the atomic ensemble in a CSS, and then we apply two laser probe pulses intersected by a microwave $\pi$-pulse to detect the population of hyper-fine ground states and generate a spin squeezed state, and finally the second step is repeated to perform measurements on the squeezed state.

-Figure \ref{fig:verif}(d) shows that the intra-cavity field has only values during the laser pulses, and the imaginary part is much larger than the real part.
-Figure \ref{fig:verif}(e) shows that the photon-current in the homodyne detection is dominated by the white noise, but is shifted downwards perceivablely during the application of the laser pulses.
-Figure \ref{fig:verif}(f) shows that $J_{z,1}$ and $J_{z,2}$ are correlated with each other, which verifies the conditional spin squeezing, which agree qualitatively with the experiment with heterodyne detection~\ref{ZChen}.
-Since the spin squeezing parameter actually decreases in every laser pulse, the results in Fig. \ref{fig:verif}(c) should be considered in the sense of average for given period.
+In Fig.~\ref{fig:experment}, we demonstrate the system dynamics during the whole procedure as mentioned above.
+Fig.~\ref{fig:experment}(a) and (b) show the dynamics of the collective spin components and their uncertainty.
+We see that after the first microwave $\pi/2$-pulse, the collective spin rotates around the x-axis and becomes parallel with the y-axis, and acquires equal uncertainty along the z-axis and the equatorial plane.
+During the remaining two microwave $\pi$-pulses, the collective spin is rotated by $180$ degree around the x-axis while its uncertainty is identical before and after the $\pi$-pulses.
+During the laser probe pulses, the collective spin rotates in the equatorial plane, the uncertainty reduces for the projection along the z-axis, but increases for the projection in the equatorial plane.
+Note that the projection along the z-axis reduces also slightly during the application of the laser probe pulses.